mantidproject/mantid/docs/source/concepts/FittingMinimizers.rst

-BFGS and the Levenberg-Marquardt algorithms belong to the second-order class of algorithms, in the sense that they use second-order information of the cost function (second derivatives or the Hessian matrix).
+BFGS and the Levenberg-Marquardt algorithms belong to the second-order class of algorithms, in the sense that they use second-order information of the cost function (second-order partial derivatives of a Hessian matrix).
 Some algorithms like BFGS approximate the Hessian by the gradient values of successive iterations.
 The Levenberg-Marquard algorithm is a modified Gauss-Newton that introduces an adaptive term to prevent unstability when the approximated Hessian is not positive